OpenEvalProject/evals/manuscripts/elife-80935/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/80935/elife-80935-fig6-v2.jpg)

-**Figure 6.:** Figure 5, but applied to the EEG data and its musical stimuli.

 The TRF for the note onset regressor reflects the average neural response evoked by a note.
 The effect was temporally extended from note onset up to 0.8 s (MEG) and 1 s (EEG) and clustered around bilateral fronto-temporal MEG sensors (MEG: cluster-based permutation test p=0.035, Figure 5A; EEG: p=5e-04, Figure 6A).
 The time course resembled a P1-N1-P2 complex, typically found in ERP studies on auditory processing (Picton, 2013; Pratt, 2011), with a first positive peak at about 75ms (P1) and a second positive peak at about 200ms (P2).
 This was followed by a more sustained negative deflection between 300 and 600ms.
 We inspected the note repetition regressors to account for the repetition suppression effect, as a potential confound of melodic expectations (Todorovic et al., 2011; Todorovic and de Lange, 2012).
 We observed a negative deflection at temporal sensors peaking at about 200ms, reflecting lower neural activity for repeated versus non-repeated notes (MEG: p=5e-04, Figure 5B; EEG: p=0.008, Figure 6B).
 This extends the well-known auditory repetition suppression effect (Grill-Spector et al., 2006; Todorovic and de Lange, 2012) to the setting of naturalistic music listening.
 Finally, the TRF of the surprise regressor indicates how the level of model-based surprise modulates neural activity over and above simple repetition.
 A fronto-temporal cluster of MEG sensors exhibited a positive peak at about 200ms and a sustained negative deflection between 300 and 600ms (MEG: p=5e-04, Figure 5C; EEG: p=0.004, Figure 6C).
 The increased activity for more surprising notes is consistent with expectation suppression effects (Todorovic and de Lange, 2012).
 We ruled out that the late negativity effect was an artifact arising from a negative correlation between surprise estimates of subsequent notes, since these temporal autocorrelations were consistently found to be positive.
 The surprise estimates from the Temperley and IDyOM models yielded similar, although slightly weaker, spatiotemporal patterns in the MEG and EEG data (Appendix 1—figures 3 and 4), indicating that they all captured melodic surprise given the cross-model correlations.

-## Melodic processing is associated with superior temporal and Heschl’s gyri
+### Melodic processing is associated with superior temporal and Heschl’s gyri

 To further shed light on the spatial profile of melody and surprise processing, we estimated the dominant neural sources corresponding to the peak TRF deflection (180–240ms post note onset) using equivalent current dipole (ECD) modeling of the MEG data (with one, two, or three dipoles per hemisphere, selected by comparing adjusted r2).
 These simple models provided a good fit to the sensor-level TRF maps, indicated by the substantial amount of variance explained (mean adjusted r2 across participants = 0.98 / 0.98/0.97 for Onset / Repetition / Surprise regressors, SD = 0.013 / 0.011/0.020).
 We show the density of fit dipole locations in Figure 7.
 The TRF peak deflection for the Onset regressor was best explained by sources in bilateral Heschl’s gyri (Figure 7, top).
 The peak deflections for the Repetition and Surprise regressors were best explained by slightly more lateral sources encompassing both bilateral Heschl’s gyri as well as bilateral superior temporal gyri (see Figure 7 for exact MNI coordinates of density peaks).